 This post is all about cherry!
-Did you know that cherries are a stone fruit, like peaches, plums, and apricots?
+Did you know that these are a stone fruit, like peaches, plums, and apricots?
 They’re especially popular in pies and jams, but they’re also great in salads, smoothies, and other dishes.
 In this post, we’ll explore the history, nutrition, and health benefits of cherry, as well as some creative recipes and ways to use them.
 We’ll also discuss how to select and store cherries for the best flavor and texture.
-So, let’s get started and learn all about cherries!
+So, let’s get started and learn all about it!

 Cherry Nutrition Facts and Calories Chart